 Received a Calculus AP score of 2 or higher in either Calculus AB or BC

-Earned a Higher Level IB Mathematics score of 5 or higher
+Earned a IB Mathematics score of 5 or higher

-Math placement test appointments are listed below.
-Advanced registration is required and space in each test is limited.
-If you would like to secure one of these appointments, please indicate this in your email.
+Math placement test appointment times are listed below. and space in each test is limited.
+If you would like to secure one of these appointments, please indicate your preference in your email.
 If one of these times do not work for you, other appointments may be scheduled based on the availability of test proctoring staff.
 To schedule a test, or for questions, please email email@example.com.

-There is a $25 fee for the math placement test that must be paid online before taking the test.
-Valid photo identification is required at the time of the test.
+There is a for the math placement test that must be paid online before taking the test.
+Valid photo at the time of the test.

 Steps for taking a math placement test: